Interview

 around all sorts of unnecessary baggage.
 I used to go around being

-excited about something I was reading or hearing and try to turn others on
+excited about something I was reading or hearing and try to turn others

 to it.
 Now I just keep my mouth closed and let that energy circulate